 Our emphasis at the mill is on satisfying customer needs through high levels of quality and process as well as equipment optimisation.
-We produce 130,000tpa of neutral sulfite semi-chemical pulp for own consumption and with a capacity of 185,000tpa, the no 2 paper machine produces a range of Ultraflute and Ultratest liner manufactured from recycled and virgin fibre.
+We produce 170,000 tons per annum of neutral sulphite semi-chemical pulp (NSSC) for our own consumption and with a capacity of 200,000 tons per annum, PM2 produces a range of Ultraflute Plus and Ultraflex corrugating medium (liner) manufactured from recycled and virgin fibre.

-Established in 2012, Tugela Mill joined Sappi Biotech as a source of lignosulphonate, producing 25,000tpa of lignosulphonate in powder form and 35,000tpa of liquid product.
+Established in 2012, Tugela Mill joined Sappi Biotech as a source of lignosulphonate, producing 25,000 tons per annum of lignosulphonate in powder form and 35,000 tons per annum of liquid product.